Carcinus maenas: Use as a food

-In New England where invasive green crab populations are high, various groups have looked into utilizing green crabs in cuisine.
-In 2019, The Green Crab Cookbook was released and included recipes for soft-shell green crab, green crab roe, green crab stock, and green crab meat.
+In New England where invasive green crab populations are high, various groups have looked into using green crabs in cuisine.
+In 2019, The Green Crab Cookbook was released; it included recipes for soft-shell green crab, green crab roe, green crab stock, and green crab meat.
 One of the book's co-authors went on to found Greencrab.org, an organization dedicated to developing culinary markets for the invasive green crab.
 In addition to partnering with local chefs and wholesalers for supply chain development and market studies, Greencrab.org has continued to develop green crab recipes and processing techniques.

 Researchers at the University of Maine have actively been developing value-added green crab products, with the goals of driving business interest, stimulating a commercial green crab fishery, and alleviating predation effects.
-Specifically, one study evaluated the consumer acceptability of empanadas (fried, stuffed pastries) which contained varying amounts of green crab mince meat.
+Specifically, one study evaluated the consumer acceptability of empanadas (fried, stuffed pastries), which contained varying amounts of green crab mince meat.
 The empanadas were rated between "like slightly" and "like moderately" for overall acceptability by a consumer panel (n=87).
 Furthermore, about two-thirds of the panelists would "probably" or "definitely" buy the empanadas if available locally.
 Additionally, the same researchers developed a patty product made from green crab mince meat using restructuring additives (transglutaminase, dried egg white, isolated soy protein).
 Although a successful green crab patty was developed, the restructuring additives may have had greater functionality in a raw crab meat system, as opposed to the fully cooked mince that was used in the present study.
 The results from both studies are considered promising, especially considering that these were initial rounds of green crab product development.

 In the past, Legal Sea Foods, an East Coast restaurant chain, experimented with green crabs, creating a green crab stock in their test kitchen during the winter of 2015.
-In June 2022 Tamworth Distilling, a New Hampshire distillery, teamed up with the University of New Hampshire's NH Green Crab Project to develop House of Tamworth Crab Trapper, which is billed as being "made with a bourbon base steeped with a custom crab, corn and spice blend mixture".
+In June 2022, Tamworth Distilling, a New Hampshire distillery, teamed up with the University of New Hampshire's NH Green Crab Project to develop House of Tamworth Crab Trapper, which is billed as being "made with a bourbon base steeped with a custom crab, corn, and spice blend mixture".

 Fishery

-C. maenas is fished on a small scale in the northeast Atlantic Ocean, with about 1200 tonnes being caught annually, mostly in France and the United Kingdom.
+Carcinus maenas is fished on a small scale in the northeast Atlantic Ocean, with about 1200 tonnes being caught annually, mostly in France and the United Kingdom.
 In the northwest Atlantic, C. maenas was the subject of fishery in the 1960s, and again since 1996, with up to 86 tonnes being caught annually.